Purdue-CS193/homework-0-SaketI04/index.md

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

-# Saket's First CS193 Homework
+# Saket Iyengar's First CS193 Homework
 ### Favorite things about CS193
 - Working with Git
 - Working with the terminal